itsnauman/itsnauman.github.io/index.md

 Email me if you want to work on something cool together!

-I mainly work with HTML/CSS, Python, Javascript, Java Flask and Node.js on OSX.
+I mainly work with HTML/CSS, Python, Javascript, Java, Flask and Node.js on OSX.

 [github]: https://github.com/itsnauman